-Cf IEC 60364-6: "NOTE: if it is not possible to measure RA, this measurement can be replaced by a fault loop measurement as in a) 1)."
+Cf IEC 60364-6: "NOTE: if it is not possible to measure RA, this measurement can be replaced by a fault loop measurement."

 So loop measurement can be used for earth resistance measurements in urban environments without stakes, simply by hooking up to the power supply network (mains socket).